xprgroupcorporation/xprgroupcorporation/README.md

 ## 👥 Who are we?
 This GitHub represents **XPR Group Corp.™** & Operated by **XPR Studio™** our main branch focused on digital products & online systems.
-Think of this as our **main public workspace, experiment playground and portfolio**, where ideas are turned into usable, and scalable products.
+Think of this as our **main public workspace, experiment playground and portfolio**, where ideas are turned into real products.

 🚧 We are currently a growing startup, actively building and expanding.
 With one goal:
 > Create things that stand out and actually make an impact.